 The patient information sheet will be handed out by the professionals at identification of eligible participants or sent via post to identified potentially eligible participants.
-Parents of a child with moderate to severe ID who are worried about or have had concerns about his/her behaviour will be approached by a member of clinical staff/clinical study officer, given an introduction to the study and the study Patient Information Sheet and asked to verbally consent to be contacted by an RA or complete an expression of interest form.
+Parents of a child with moderate to severe ID who are worried about or have had concerns about his/her behaviour will be approached by a member of clinical staff/clinical study officer, given an introduction to the study and the study Patient Information Sheet and asked to complete an expression of interest form.